-The Board shall be responsible for the approval of Category 4 Out of School Activities.
-A Category 4 Approval Form must be submitted to the Family of Schools superintendent prior to booking the trip.
+The Board of Trustees shall be responsible for the approval of Category 4 Out of School Activities.
+A Category 4 Approval Form (Appendix F) must be submitted to the Family of Schools superintendent prior to booking the trip and a minimum of 4 months in advance.

-For first time trips, trips in which the itinerary has changed significantly or where there is an increased risk, at least one trip supervisor and a member of the school administration team must attend the Board meeting to provide further details as requested by the trustees before booking the trip.
+For all trips, at least one trip supervisor and a member of the school administration team must attend the Board meeting to provide further details as requested by the trustees before booking the trip.